luhack-test/slides/content/2024_25/session_11/_index.md

 ---

+## What if I want to encrypt less than 128 bits?

+- Padding is added to the plaintext to make it 128 bits
+- The padding is removed after decryption

+---

 ## What if I want to encrypt more than 128 bits?

 - There are several ways to do this (these are called modes of operation)